Pompeo talks tough on Iran in first trip to Mideast allies - Journal du Cameroun

 President Emmanuel Macron of France and Chancellor Angela Merkel of Germany left Washington this week after talks with Trump which failed to secure any promise to keep the deal alive.

-US officials have said that while Riyadh has a right to self-defence, it must come to see that any solution to Yemen’s civil war will be a political one and that Saudi-led coalition forces must not exacerbate the massive humanitarian crisis there.
+Pompeo said he discussed calls from Trump for Saudi Arabia and other Middle East allies to contribute more to regional stability, including in Syria where the US has more than 2,000 troops.

-Washington also wants to see an end to the Gulf crisis that has seen Saudi Arabia and regional allies impose a diplomatic and trade embargo on fellow US ally Qatar.
+“We had good conversations about that, it’s a complicated problem in Syria,” he said, adding that he was “confident” of Saudi help but that it was too soon to discuss details.

-And, perhaps most importantly for Trump, Pompeo will urge Saudi Arabia to provide personnel and funding to help US efforts to stabilise northeastern Syria and defeat the remnants of the Islamic State group.
+He also said he was “hopeful” of an end to the Gulf crisis that has seen Saudi Arabia and regional allies impose a diplomatic and trade embargo on fellow US ally Qatar.

-“The president has made clear that he wants to see meaningful participation from states in the region,” said another senior US official travelling with Pompeo.
+“They’re going to figure this out… We’ve got a common challenge in Iran and I think they all recognise that.”

 Pompeo will conclude his first diplomatic trip on Monday after talks with senior Jordanian officials, then fly back to Washington to move into his office in the State Department.